 Power for the device is supplied on one pair of wires, or loop, while the detection circuit is connected to a second pair.
 The cable runs from the main panel, and connects to each smoke detector in the system.
 At the last unit, the detection circuit terminates with an EOLR, just like the 2-wire smoke.

-The power loop is supervised differently with the 4-wire detector.
-A relay is connected with its coil powered by the power loop, and its contacts in series with the detection loop.
+Unlike the 2-wire detector, the power loop must also be supervised.
+A power supervision relay is connected with its coil energized by the power loop, and its contacts in series with the detection loop.

 As long as the relay gets power, the detection loop stays good.
-If a power wire is cut or comes loose, the relay drops out.
-This opens the detection loop, and the panel signals an open trouble condition.
+If a power wire is cut or comes loose, the relay loses power, and the drops out.
+This opens the detection loop, and the panel signals an open-circuit trouble condition.